 Remember, Frozen hits theaters on November 27th, so mark your calendars!!
 I am already counting down the days until I can take my kiddos to see this movie!!

-A a very, very special thank you to the folks at Disney for this wonderful and once in a life time opportunity that I will NEVER forget!
+A a very, very special thank you to the folks at Disney for this wonderful and once in a life time opportunity and interview with Kristen Bell that I will NEVER forget!